Banani-Rath/azure-devops-server-docs-pr/docs/release-notes/azuredevops2019.md

 > [!div class="mx-imgBorder"]
 ![Release log details](_img/135_03d.png)

+#### Impact of upgrading to Azure DevOps Server 2019 on tasks: Windows Machine File Copy and PoweShell on Target Machine
+Machine groups under Test Hub was [deprecated](https://devblogs.microsoft.com/devops/release-management-planning-update-2016-h2/) in TFS 2017 RTM.
+With Azure DevOps Server 2019, the Machine groups service is no longer available.
+This will impact the users of 'Windows Machine File Copy' task version 1.* and 'PowerShell on Target Machines' task version 1.*.
+For your pipelines to continue working,
+- You have to switch to 'Windows Machine File Copy' task version 2.* and provide the full fqdn for the target machine instead of just the machine name.
+- And switch to  'Powershell on Target Machine' task version 2.* or later and provide the full fqdn of the machine or machine name followed by the Windows Remote Management ports (http/https).
+For example, targetMachine:5985 or targetMachine:5986

 #### Test results and extensibility

 Results from test execution are also surfaced for each environment.
 Clicking on the test results opens a view containing test details including results from other extensions that contribute to the process.